sebastianedberg/v5-aep-sdk-partner-demo/README.md

 # Partner Mobile Accelerator - v5mobile - AEP SDK

-This project is based on the the newly released Adobe Experience Cloud Platform SDK for Mobile and has been adapted to be easily integrated in the partner sandbox environment.
+This project is based on the the newly released Adobe Experience Platform SDK for Mobile and has been adapted to be easily integrated in the partner sandbox environment.

 ## Disclaimer